omui-server/omui-server.github.io/content/en/_index.md

 ## Questions / Comments

-If you have any questions or comments, please let us know in our [#support](https://omuiserver.slack.com/archives/C07CXNBBB0C) channel.
+If you have any questions or comments, please let us know in our Slack or by email.

+### Slack

+If you are already a member of the OMUI Server Slack and the content can be shared with other users, please contact us in the [#support](https://omuiserver.slack.com/archives/C07CXNBBB0C) channel.

+### Email

+If you are not a member of the OMUI Server Slack or if you want to send us personal information, please contact us at [omuiserver@affectify.jp](mailto:omuiserver@affectify.jp).